oshaughnessy/sierramountainll/_pages/softball.md

 #### Pitching

-Coach pitches to own players in the 1st half of the season:
+1st half of the season:
+- **Coaches will pitch to their own players**
-- throw from a standing position or sitting on a ball bucket
+- Coaches may throw from a standing position or sitting on a ball bucket
 - 5 and 6-year-old players may use a tee at the coach's discretion

-Defense pitches to opposing players in the 2nd half of the season:
+2nd half of the season:
+- **Defense will pitch to opposing players**
 - 5 balls per batter
 - 3 strikes per batter
+- After 3 walked batters, player pitching should rotate out.

 All season:
 - 8 pitches max per hitter